hydra3333/Raspberry_Pi_5_Poor_Mans_NAS_Media_Server/README.md

 2d5599a2-aa11-4aad-9f75-7fca2078b38b /media/pi/Y-4TB/VRDTVSP-Converted
 ```

-Then look on each disk to find the correct root folder name to use instead of `mp4lib1/mp4lib2/mp4lib3/mp4lib4` in the lines below,
+Then look on each disk to find the correct root folder name to use instead of `mp4lib1/mp4lib2/mp4lib3/mp4lib4` ... so, these example lines
-So, these example lines
 ```
 /mnt/shared/usb3disk1/mp4lib1
 /mnt/shared/usb3disk2/mp4lib2